How Do I Know If My Dog Is a Healthy Weight?

 As you work with your dog on its new weight management plan, Dicke advises that you do the following:

 - Step 1: Approach weight loss in a holistic manner.
-Often, this means starting with a change in lifestyle.
+Often, this means starting with a lifestyle change.

 - Step 2: Accurately measure the food, and if you are giving any treats or biscuits, consider the calories added to your pet’s daily intake.